Don’t Feel Worthy of Love? Here’s How to Change It

 On the other hand, the brain is DESIGNED to change.
 The brain is plastic and more and more Neuroplasticity studies prove this time and again.

 We are able to learn new things, new skills, and new perspectives.
 We can transform our lives upside down if we want to.
-Check out here my favorite way to rewire the brain.
+Check out this guide to retrain the brain.

 The first step you should take is to understand this fundamental truth.